playframework/playframework/documentation/manual/scalaGuide/main/json/ScalaJson.md

 All previous types inherit from the generic JSON trait, ```JsValue```.

-## Minimal Import to work with basic Json API
+## Minimal Import to work with basic JSON API

 ```scala
 import play.api.libs.json.Json